kushtrimh/tomorr-terraform/README.md

 ## Optional to complete before creating the infrastructure

-- If you plan on using AWS SES for the application email service, create a new *Verified identity for SES* and new *SMTP credentials*, otherwise create *SMTP credentials* from any other service you plan on use.
+- If you plan on using AWS SES for the application email service, create a new *Verified identity for SES* and new *SMTP credentials*, otherwise create *SMTP credentials* from any other service you plan on using.
 - Create IAM users that will have the least amount of privileges needed, for the CI/CD pipeline you plan on using.

 ## Steps to complete after creating the infrastructure